flayzer1/DarkSystem/README.md

 - No junk tasks/threads on background.
 Anything cannot occupy the CPU resources and performance.
 - Zoom Support (indev) (Maybe useful for PvP servers.
 Simply write /zoom.)
 - World Teleporting (/world) (You can teleport to another world without a plugin, only with a simple command!)
-- TextUtils (Idea from MiNET, Code taken from Turanic.
+- TextUtils (Idea from MiNET, code taken from Turanic.
 Allows to create more beautiful texts.
 Example, **TextUtils::center($message)** makes message in center.)
 - BlockLauncher join Blocking (indev) (If you hate hackers, this is for you.
 How to use?
 It is fully automatic.
 But not implemented yet.
 Does not work.)
 - Code is clean, fast and safe, coded as DarkSystem PHP code method.
-- More & Advanced Commands (/clear, /tpall, /clearchat /addui /zoom /world /morph /xyz /cave /summon /chunkinfo etc.)
+- More & Advanced Commands (/clear, /tpall, /clearchat /addui /zoom /world /morph /xyz /cave /summon /chunkinfo /ping /createinv etc.)
 - Advanced Config **(pocketmine_advanced.yml)**
 - DarkBot (Virtual Intelligent Bot; Can talk, help players, move etc.) (say "hi darkbot" in-game to test :))
 - Others: